Stan Getz: Beginnings

 In 1943, at the age of 16, he joined Jack Teagarden's band and, because of his youth, he became Teagarden's ward.
 Getz also played along with Nat King Cole and Lionel Hampton.
 A period based in Los Angeles with Stan Kenton was brief.
-Following a comment from Kenton that his main influence, Lester Young, was too simple, he quit.
-After performing with Jimmy Dorsey, and Benny Goodman, Getz was a soloist with Woody Herman from 1947 to 1949 in "The Second Herd", and he first gained wide attention as one of the band's saxophonists, who were known collectively as "The Four Brothers"; the others being Serge Chaloff, Zoot Sims and Herbie Steward.
+Following a comment from Kenton that his main influence, Lester Young, was too simple, Getz quit.

+After performing with Jimmy Dorsey, and Benny Goodman, Getz was a soloist with Woody Herman from 1947 to 1949 in The Second Herd, and he first gained wide attention as one of the band's saxophonists, who were known collectively as "The Four Brothers"; the others being Serge Chaloff, Zoot Sims and Herbie Steward.
 With Herman, he had a hit with "Early Autumn" in 1948.